jdcloudcom/en/documentation/Management/Tag/Operation-Guide/Operating-Tag-List.md

 # Tag List

-In the Tag List, you can see all the tags associated to resources under your account and the number of resources under each tag (including three type of resources which are "VM", "Cloud Disk Service" and "SQL Server").
+In the Tag List, you can see all the tags associated to resources under your account and the number of resources under each tag.

 ![wholepage](../../../../image/Tag/Taglist/wholepage.png)